Last updated on November 27th, 2018

 After some nagging from my wife, I enrolled in a driving school.
 But even after completing 10 lessons, I was terrified to the core.
 My hands would be glued to the wheel and my eyes to the windshield.
 I was afraid to even look in the mirrors thinking that I would miss something on the road and crash.

-After finishing the course, I made the progress good enough to get the car in and out of parking spot without hitting the pillars or neighbour’s car.
-Learning on a manual car didn’t help either.
+After finishing the course, I made the progress good enough to get the car in and out of the parking spot without hitting the pillars or neighbour’s car.
+Learning in a manual car didn’t help either.
 My biggest achievement was to get the car moving without stalling the engine.
 Probably I should have bought a Lotto ticket when I did that.